Bhupesh-V/til/Miscellaneous/my-vim-cheatsheet.md

 8. To list all your active/inactive buffers, use **`:buffers`** in command mode.
 You can switch to a buffer by providing the buffer name, `:buffer <TAB>` to see all buffers.
 9. Use `:verb map <key>` to check which key is mapped to what operation.
 Useful when debugging your mappings and differentiating them from that of a plugin.
    > Read help for checking key notations `:h key-notation`
 10. Use vim's `wildignore` setting to exclude searching for files and directories according to your project.
-For e,g a perfect setting for python projects would be
+For e.g for python projects this could look like
     ```vim
     set wildignore+=*/.git/*,*/site-packages/*,*/lib/*,*/bin/*,*.pyc
     ```